Ablencesee123/Hidden-Miner-for-Utopia-Network/README.md

 [+] Auto-restart if the miner is closed  1minute;
 [+] Autoload;
 [+] Auto-Update - The Software (Pwnedor) and the miner will be auto-update;
-*dev donate 10% its mean the Utopia will min 120min for the user and 12 minutes for the dev;
+*dev donate 10% its mean the Utopia will mining 120min for the user and 12 minutes for the dev ( i wait the new update of Utopia network for change this vallue by an auto-update);

 # Download
 Dowload from Github Pwnedor.exe.